Dev1an/WAMP-ZRE/README.md

 [
-  options,   // Dictionary - WAMP call options uri,       // String - the URI of the WAMP procedure to call dataArray, // Array - an array containing arguments dataObject,// Distionary - an object id         // (Number|String) - A token used to differenciate return values (optional) ]
+  options,   // Dictionary - WAMP call options uri,       // String - the URI of the WAMP procedure to call dataArray, // Array - an array containing arguments, can be empty dataObject,// Distionary - an object containing arguments, can be empty id         // (Number|String) - A token used to differenciate return values (optional) ]
 ```